tiadaxyz/zkDompet-contracts/README.md

 # zkDompet-Contracts
 - Uses sample code from OpenZeppelin Defender workshop
+# Deployment notes
+- only need to deploy `Verifier` contract from generated `verifier.sol`
+- use `snarkjs generatecall` in the circom root folder to generate call data that returns `true` when submitted to the `Verifier` contract
 # Defender Meta-Transactions Workshop

 Code for the workshop on Meta-Transactions using [OpenZeppelin Defender](https://openzeppelin.com/defender).